nareshhub/medi_AI_assistant/data/nlu.md

 - Do you know what my name is?
 - What is my first name?
 - What is my full name?
-- What do people call me?
 - What exactly is my name?

-## synonym:rbry-mqwu
-- hospital
-- hospitals

 ## synonym:9wzi-peqs
+- home health agenc
 - home health agency
 - home health agencies

 ## synonym:b27b-2uc7
 - nursing home
+- nursing  home
 - nursing homes

+## synonym:rbry-mqwu
+- hospital
+- hospitals

 ## regex:location
 - [0-9]{5}